 By enabling picture-in-picture, you can watch YouTube videos while chatting with your friends on WhatsApp.
 In case of YouTube, users often complain they can’t minimize the app while listening to music.
 Well, PiP is here to help, but it requires a YouTube Red subscription.

-How to turn on Android O Picture In Picture mode?
+How to Enable Picture In Picture mode In Android O?

-The option to enable Android O’s Picture-In-Picture mode is buried deep inside the Settings app.
+The option to enable Picture-In-Picture mode in Android O is buried deep inside the Settings app.
 You can follow the steps mentioned below.